infews/anchorman/README.md

 ## Usage

 Anchorman is fairly simple-minded.
 It generates files with a little bit of formatting, but not much.
 The resulting files are meant as good starting points for more human-readable release notes.

     $ anchorman notes

 Generates a `release_notes/release_notes.md` off of the root of your project.
 Has a simple header and will have a bullet list of commit information from your entire repo.

     $ anchorman notes --from=<ref> --to=<ref>

 Builds notes only for commits between two git refs.
 If not supplied, `to` defaults to `HEAD`.
 Can be combined with other options.

     $ anchorman notes --name=<filename>

-Writes out notes to `release_notes/<filename>.md`.Can be combined with other options.
+Writes out notes to `release_notes/<filename>.md`.
+Can be combined with other options.

     $ anchorman html